Transmetro: History

-2017: Line 21 begins operating as a pilot project to improve transportation to and from the USAC University campus.
-It had not yet been changed to a permanent route but is marked on the map as the pink line.
+In 2017 a new line, named "Line 21" began operating as a pilot project to improve transportation to and from the USAC University campus.
+Although it was a temporary line, it was marked on the system map as the pink line.

-2019: Line 7 begins to operate with some stations still under construction.
-Line 21 is made permanent.

-2020: All Line 7 stations are open to the public.
-In early 2020, the new mayor announces plans to phase out cash-fares.

-2021: New payment card "Tarjeta Ciudadana" becomes the default payment method, and cash payments are no longer accepted.
+2019 saw the opening of "Line 7", even though some stations were still under construction.
+Line 21 was made permanent at this time, after proving to be popular as a connection to Trebol station.
+It would not be until 2020 when all Line 7 stations are open to the public.
+At the same time, the new mayor announced plans to phase out cash-fares.
+This process would be completed in 2021 with the introduction of a new payment card named "Tarjeta Ciudadana" which became the default payment method, meaning cash payments were no longer accepted.

-2023: Several service changes were made to the network, including the official removal of all direct interchanges, with the exception of those on Lines 6 & 18 and Lines 1 & 2, addition of new stations on Lines 1, 2, 12, 13, and 18, and the discontinuing of Line 21.
+In 2023 several service changes were made to the network, including the official removal of all direct interchanges, with the exception of those on lines 6 & 18 and lines 1 & 2, as well as the addition of new stations on Lines 1, 2, 12, 13, and 18, and the discontinuing of line 21.